-Think about what inspires you and talk with Mrs. Cassada about how you can share that passion with others!
+Think about what inspires you and talk with Mrs. Madden about how you can share that passion with others!

-For a list of other C + S opportunities throughout the Richmond area, check out http://www.handsonrva.org Once you go to the website, click on the Calendar to discover what’s happening and when.
-If you see something worthwhile, share it with Mrs. Cassada so she can get the word out about that particular event!
+For a list of other C + S opportunities throughout the Richmond area, check out https://www.handsonrva.org Once you go to the website, click on the Calendar to discover what’s happening and when.
+If you see something worthwhile, share it with Mrs. Madden so she can get the word out about that particular event!

 Henrico County Public Schools Community Service Opportunities: HCPS is providing a variety of ways for students to find out about service opportunities using social media.

 IB-accepted students need to earn 20 hours of Service as Action each year.
 Many organizations in the community provide information on upcoming community and service opportunities, and we publish them here on gomoody as well as on School Space.
 In addition, students are always welcome to visit with Mrs. Cassada during APL to learn more about Service as Action, as well as share their own exciting ideas!

 Study skills and organization tips: How can IB a more successful student?